deltachat/deltachat-pages/en/help.md

 (user profile on Android/iOS or right-click a user's chat-list item on desktop):

 - For end-to-end-encryption, Delta Chat shows two fingerprints there.
-  If the same fingerprints appear on your chat partner's device, the connection is safe.
+  If the same fingerprints appear on your contact's device, the connection is safe.

 - For transport encryption, this state is just shown there